All Episodes

 Now, I was talking to my brother last night.

-You know, all these instant messages and emails going back and forth with people uh analyzing things, and it went through a bunch of ups and downs because the exit polls early on made it look like Obama was going to clean up and like Romney was coming on strong.
+And it went through a bunch of ups and downs because the exit polls early on made it look like Obama was going to clean up and like Romney was coming on strong.

-And then the actual vote counted, and of course the exit polls were again wrong.
+And of course, the exit polls were again wrong.

-And of course, then the real vote came out, and all those koop fringe leftists said there has to be a conspiracy because the exit poll said he carry was going to win, so the real vote had to be tampered with.
+And of course, then the real vote came out, and all those koop fringe leftists said there has to be a conspiracy because the exit poll said that Kerry was going to win.

-The Democrats have this history of presuming the uh exit polls are accurate and the real vote is tainted.
+The Democrats have this history of presuming the exit polls are accurate and the real vote is tainted.

 And then the real votes counted, and it's just the opposite.